ed-sivick/18-online-offline_budget_tracker/README.md

 - Enter deposit transactions (+ Add Funds)
 - Enter expense or withdrawal transactions (- Subtract Funds)

 While offline, the user can input deposit or withdrawal transactions.
-When their connection is back online, the information will be shown in the table on the page with a graphical representation of the transactions.
+When their connection is back online, the information will be uploaded to the remote database, and shown in the table on the page with a graphical representation of the transactions.

 _____
 ## Contributing